open-telemetry/opentelemetry-demo/Requirements/System-Requirements.md

    or you should use your preferred Cloud Service.

 2. The demo must be able to work on the following Operating Systems (OS):
-   Windows, Linux, and Mac with documentation provided for each OS.
+   Linux, macOS and Windows with documentation provided for each OS.

 ## Docker Requirements